jooby-dev/jooby-docs/docs/obis-observer/commands/uplink/ObservationReportString.md

 # ObservationReportString

-The Observation Report String message is used for reporting by the OBIS observer.
+The Observation Report String command is used for reporting by the OBIS observer.
-The message includes the OBIS content captured according to schedule and contain string values.
+The command includes the OBIS content captured according to schedule and contain string values.

 ### Format